If you’re planning to make a major online purchase, a money transfer service could save you a nice chunk of money.

 - Exchange rates.
 Compare the rate you’re offered to the mid-market rate — the rate banks and transfer services use when they trade among themselves — and look for the smallest margin between them.

 - Transfer fees.
 Find out whether the provider charges a flat fee or a percentage of your transfer.
 If you’re sending a large amount, ask whether you qualify for a fee-free transfer.

 - Transfer options.
 If paying off a purchase in installments, does the provider allow you to set up a regular payment plan?
 Confirm whether any of these special transfer types come with hidden fees.

 - Range of currencies available.
 Will the provider offer an easy way to send money to your favorite transfer destinations?

 - Transfer speeds.
-Compare processing times between providers to ensure that your funds will arrive to your recipient within their specified time frame.
+Compare processing times between providers to confirm that your funds will reach your recipient within the specified time frame.

 - Customer service.
 Most companies offer customer service by Internet chat, phone, in person or by email.
 Make sure help will be available if you need it.